Nanosecond protein dynamics in a red/green Cyanobacteriochrome revealed by transient IR spectroscopy: Materials and Methods

+For the UV pump pulses, the respective laser was tuned to 760~nm, such that second harmonic generation in a BBO crystal produced pulses with a center wavelength of 380~nm (see Fig. \ref{intro}D).
+The compressor stage of the amplifier was bypassed, and stretched pulses of ca. 60~ps FWHM duration (determined on the rising absorption edge on a silicon wafer) and a power of 3~\textmu J were employed to ensure mild pumping conditions and minimize sample degradation (the spot size was ca. $140~\mu m $ FWHM).
 The visible probe pulses were generated by tightly focusing ca. 1~\textmu J of the 800~nm pulses generated by the probe laser into a stationary 3~mm thick sapphire plate.
 After passing the sample, the probe beam was collimated, dispersed by a UV transmission grating (Thorlabs, 830~mm$^{-1}$), focused by 75~mm fused silica lenses onto a 2048-pixel CMOS line array (Synertronic Designs).
 The probe spectral axis was calibrated by fitting the position of the transmission maxima of several interference filters, and the light intensity was controlled by using broadband neutral density filters to prevent saturation of the detector.
 Color-balancing filters were used to homogenize the light intensity profile of the probe and reference beams, and to filter out stray pump light.
 The obtained spectral resolution was ca. 0.8~nm after binning of four adjacent pixels to improve the signal-to-noise ratio, yielding 512 effective pixels.

-Mid-IR probe pulses centered at 1600 or 1720~cm$^{-1}$ (duration ca. 100~fs) were generated in an optical parametric amplifier (OPA) \cite{Hamm2000}, passed through a spectrograph and detected in a 2x64 MCT array detector with a spectral resolution of $\mathrm{\approx}$ 2~cm$^{-1}$/pixel.
-The two spectral regions had an overlap of ca. 20~cm$^{-1}$ which was used to join the spectral regions and obtain the representations spanning the range from 1520 to 1780~cm$^{-1}$.
-An FTIR spectrum of water vapor and the water vapor lines of the non-purged setup were used for frequency calibration.
+Mid-IR probe pulses centered at 1600 or 1720~cm$^{-1}$ (duration ca. 100~fs) were generated in an optical parametric amplifier (OPA) \cite{Hamm2000}, passed through a spectrograph and detected in a 2$\times$64 MCT array detector with a spectral resolution of $\mathrm{\approx}$ 2~cm$^{-1}$/pixel.
+The two spectral regions had an overlap of ca. 20~cm$^{-1}$ which was used to join the transient spectra, and hence obtain a representation spanning the range from 1520 to 1780~cm$^{-1}$.
+An FT-IR spectrum of water vapor and the water vapor lines of the non-purged setup were used for frequency calibration.